It’s about three miles (4.8km) from Big Blue Diving Resort in Sairee Village to Koh Tao’s Chalok Bay (Chalok Baan Kao).

 Time to Chill

-After beer and a snack at Bar Next Door in Chalok Baan Kao, we spent the rest of the afternoon swimming and relaxing at a couple of the better beaches in and around the village — not quite Shark Bay, but we both agreed Chalok Baan Kao is much more our style.
+After beer and a snack at Bar Next Door on Chalok Bay, we spent the rest of the afternoon swimming and relaxing at a couple of the better beaches in and around the village—not quite Shark Bay, but we both agreed Chalok Baan Kao is much more our style.

 And of course, we took full advantage of the hammock back at our bungalow.